totalspectrum/spin2cpp/doc/spin.md

 ## Limitations

-There are very few Spin features that are not supported yet. `_FREE` and `_STACK` are recognized, but do nothing.

-There may be other features that do not work; if you find any, please report them so they can be fixed.
+Most Spin language features are supported.
+There may be some features that do not work; if you find any, please report them so they can be fixed.

 The lexer and parser are different from the Parallax ones, so they may well report errors on code the Parallax compiler accepts.